gloria-qi/streamforge-intern-project/docs/README.md

 This take-home project asks you to build a "Creator Match" dashboard - a tool that helps brands find suitable gaming influencers for their marketing campaigns across platforms like Twitch, YouTube, and TikTok.

-The project should take approximately 1-2 hours to complete and tests your ability to work with:
+The project should take a few hours to complete and tests your ability to work with:
 - Vue.js frontend development with Tailwind CSS
 - Node.js backend API implementation
 - Data filtering and processing algorithms